p2k/ecoinpool/README.md

 `screen -D -R -S ecoinpool_test ./test_launch.sh`

 It might be worth knowing that you are on an Erlang console now.
 You can enter some commands and evaluate expressions (not covered in this readme).
+All console commands end with a period followed by a newline.

 If you like to stop ecoinpool, you can quit via Ctrl+G and entering "q" at the prompt.
 Alternatively you can hit Ctrl+C and enter "a" or simply kill the process.
-There is no shutdown procedure intended to be run, it's perfectly safe to kill the process at any time.
+There is no shutdown procedure required to be run, it's perfectly safe to kill the process at any time.
 This is called "crash-only design".
+If you still want to exit ecoinpool gracefully (which, as a little motivation, will send "Server Terminating" as an error message to connected clients) enter `q().` at the console.

 After you started ecoinpool, head over to the main site at `http://<your domain>:5984/ecoinpool/_design/site/_show/home`.
-It should say "This pool has been freshly installed and is not configured yet.
+It should say "This server has been freshly installed and is not configured yet.
 Fix this.".
 In case you're no longer logged in on CouchDB (ecoinpool uses CouchDB's user and authentication system), do so by clicking "Login" on the lower right corner.
 The "Fix this" link will only appear for an admin user.
 Click it now.